Definition of 'continuation'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Audience feedback and sponsor evaluation are a useful continuation of this process.
 Times, Sunday Times (2006)Duck trick one and win the continuation in hand.
 Times, Sunday Times (2013)Best play is to duck the first and win the continuation.
 Times, Sunday Times (2011)These figures are a continuation of a trend that has been there for a few years.
 The Sun (2009)Over the past week we have seen a continuation of the dry weather that began in June.
 Times, Sunday Times (2013)Without that, military progress may take us not to war termination but to war continuation.
 Times, Sunday Times (2010)In part, this is the continuation of a trend that has seen more people work from home for lifestyle reasons.
 Times, Sunday Times (2008)I suspect we will see a continuation of low mortgage availability for the next few months, at least.
 Times, Sunday Times (2009)The recording process was the continuation of a long-held Underworld philosophy.
-Times, Sunday Times (2010)In Northern Ireland pipes and drums are the continuation of war by musical means.
-Times, Sunday Times (2011)This represents a continuation of the trends which began at the very end of the nineteenth century, but it has not been a steady evolution.
+Times, Sunday Times (2010)This represents a continuation of the trends which began at the very end of the nineteenth century, but it has not been a steady evolution.
 A Social History of Modern Spain (1991)It's also because we are seeing a continuation of the voluminous proportions of the past 18 months.
 Times, Sunday Times (2006) Win 4 continuation with A and face the challenge of dealing with the fourth heart.
 Times, Sunday Times (2014)Everyone else who has their nose to the oven is predicting a continuation of the trend back towards French brasserie food, which would be nice.
 Times, Sunday Times (2006)